Message from Executive Director & Board President

 What are the Performance Indicators being Measured?

-The Ministry of Children and Youth Services confirmed 26 performance indicators in the areas of service, organizational capacity and governance effectiveness.
-Some of these are still being developed and some agencies are still collecting and validating their data.
-The following 5 indicators were chosen for public reporting in March 2015 and 2016:
+The Ministry of Children, Community and Social Services confirmed 26 performance indicators in the areas of service, organizational capacity and governance effectiveness.
+At this time, the following five indicators are selected for public reporting: